-33 Elad, Amikam, "Why did 'Abd al-Malik Build the Dome of the Rock?
-A Reexamination of the Muslim Sourses", inside: Bayt al-Maqdis, 'Abd al-Malik's Jerusalem, p.
-35.

-written to all provincial governors as regards his intention to build the Dome of the Rock seeking their approval as well as support in terms of finances and workforce without which the project at the end of the day wouldn't have materialized.
-But 'Abd al-Malik was able to do this only after the entire Muslim state came under his administration in 73/692; heretofore, he de facto controlled only Syria, with Jordan and Palestine, and Egypt.
+If 'Abd al-Malik's building of the Dome of the Rock was seen as an attempt towards consolidating his grip on power, then such an act is expected to have started to materialize only when securing power was already achieved in 73/692, or at least when the same was in sight in 72/691 in the wake of the fall of Iraq.
+We are told that 'Abd al-Malik had written to all provincial governors as regards his intention to build the Dome of the Rock, seeking their approval as well as support in terms of finances and workforce without which the project at the end of the day wouldn't have materialized.
+But 'Abd al-Malik was able to do this only after the entire Muslim state came under his administration in 73/692.
+Heretofore, he de facto controlled only Syria, with Jordan and Palestine, and Egypt.

 It stands to reason, therefore, that the caliph 'Abd al-Malik, was actually incapable of starting off the task of building the Dome of the Rock until the year 73/692 when he became quite confident about his prowess and position, as well as when the overall climate became conducive to laying a foundation for some notable long-term objectives.
-Not only to building activities did this modus operandi apply but also to lots of other projects and schemes with no less civilizational bearing than the Dome of the Rock.
-For example, turning from the defensive to the offensive, 'Abd al-Malik around the same time managed to turn the tables on his external and internal foes by magnifying and intensifying warfare against them.
-Also, he upgraded the roads around Damascus and Jerusalem.34 He furthermore improved the effectiveness and competency of the state apparatus by changing the records (dawāwīn) from Persian35 and Latin36 to Arabic, as well as by rendering the public accounts for the first time in Arab style.
-From then on, in Syria there existed many a mint in which Muslim coins were minted.37
+Not only to building activities did this modus operandi apply, but also to lots of other projects and schemes with no less civilizational bearing than the Dome of the Rock.
+For example, turning from the defensive to the offensive, 'Abd al-Malik managed around the same time to turn the tables on his external and internal foes by intensifying warfare activates against them.
+Also, he upgraded the roads around Damascus and Jerusalem.
+(Blair, 1992) He furthermore improved the effectiveness and competency of the state apparatus by changing the registers (dawawin) from Persian (Ibn Tabataba, 1990) and Latin (Ibn 'Abd Rabbih, 1983) to Arabic, as well as by rendering the public accounts for the first time in Arab style.
+From then on, in Syria there existed many a mint in which Muslim coins were minted.
+(Blair, 1992)